 These aren’t just theoretical claims though.
 We’ve already built two services on top of the model!

-First, and less meta, we built ShareWith, a product to allow you to share things that lack their own permissions using a Google-docs inspired sharing model.
+First, and less meta, we built (and subsequently decommissioned) ShareWith, a product to allow you to share things that lack their own permissions using a Google-docs inspired sharing model.
 It supports point-to-point sharing, groups, nested groups, and different permissions levels for each permission granted.
 To do this we came up with the following diagram that shows a little bit about how the model works:

 Second, we also use our service to provide the tenancy framework for itself!
 Underlying Authzed we have a version of Authzed without any concept of tenancy.
 We then load in tenant configuration (no different from the kind of tenant configuration that you may write) that describes a simple tenancy model for namespaces, tenants, users, other services (clients), and tokens to represent them.
 Then, before Authzed processes any requests, it first checks with itself that such a request is allowed based on the bearer token provided and the tenant upon which the request will be performed!
 The configuration diagram for this model is embedded below: